marcodelapierre/nanopore-nf/README.md

 The flag `--slurm_account` sets your Pawsey account to run on Zeus.
 In alternative, edit the value of the variable `params.slurm_account` in the file `nextflow.config`.
 Finally, the flag `-profile` allows to select the appropriate profile for the machine in use, Zeus in this case.

-After blasting and identifying reference sequences of interest, alignment can be performed against them, by using the flag `--seqid` to provide the sequence IDs, and the flag `-resume` to restart from the previous run:
+After blasting and identifying reference sequences of interest, alignment can be performed against them, by using the flag `--seqid` to provide the sequence IDs:

 ```
 nextflow run marcodelapierre/nanopore-nf \
-  -profile zeus --slurm_account='pawsey0001' \
   --read_dir='reads' \
-  -resume --seqid='comma,separated,list,of,ids,from,blast'
+  --seqid='comma,separated,list,of,ids,from,blast' \
+  -profile zeus --slurm_account='pawsey0001'
 ```